gabbo89/EEA2024-2025/docs/3a1_WGBS_cleaning_and_alignment.md

 <a id="bismark-meth_extract"></a>
 Several files will be produced in this last step, for a detailed description check [Bismark file description](https://gabbo89.github.io/EEA2024-2025/docs/2a_Bismark_file_descr.html#meth_extract)

-The most important file is the `CX_report.txt` that contain the methylome data,
+The most important file is the `CX_report.txt` that contain the methylome data across th

+we will now run the following ssssss

 ### Create a summary report
 We will use the command `bismark2report` ...